thwak/confix2019result/README.md

 ## ConFix 2019 Experiment Results
+This repository provides experiment results of ConFix applied to Defejects4j dataset.

+For detailed approaches and evaluation results, you may check ConFix [manuscript](https://github.com/thwak/ConFix/wiki/pre-print.pdf).

+For ConFix source code, please check [here](https://github.com/thwak/ConFix).
+Note that code can be updated from the version we used for experiments.

 `patches` directory contains Human and ConFix patches.
 `analysis` contains information related to ConFix's strategy analysis.
 `coverage.tar.gz` contains `coverage-info.obj` files for Defects4j bugs used for experiments.
 `analysis` contains information related to ConFix's strategy analysis.

-For ConFix source code, please check [here](https://github.com/thwak/ConFix).
-Note that code can be updated from the version we used for experiments.
 For replication, we provide a binary and a sample in `replication` directory.

 `pool` contains PTLRH and PLRT change pools used for experiments.